Zero Trust adoption framework overview

 Zero Trust is security for digital business.
 Digital transformation requires updating traditional security models because traditional security approaches don’t meet current requirements for business agility, user experiences, and continuously evolving threats.
 Organizations are implementing Zero Trust to address these challenges and enable the new normal of working anywhere, with anyone, at any time.

-Many security architects and IT teams ask for help communicating to business leaders, tracking progress, and driving adoption.
+Many security architects and IT teams ask for help with communicating to business leaders, tracking progress, and driving adoption.
 This guidance helps security and technology teams collaborate with business leaders on Zero Trust by providing:

 • Recommended Zero Trust objectives for business leaders across organizations.